 Types of manuscripts

 These should be large pieces of original work dealing with any area of wildland fire.
-They ought not exceed 5000 words of body text (not including titles and author details, abstract figure captions, tables, and references and abstract) and contain no more than a sufficient number of figures and tables to present your research effectively.
+They ought not exceed 5000 words of body text (not including titles and author details, figure captions, tables, references and abstract) and contain no more than a sufficient number of figures and tables to present your research effectively.

 The journal welcomes review articles.
 They should be formatted as simply as possible, and summary diagrams should be used to reduce the amount of description to introduce a topic.
 Authors should remember the wide readership of the Journal when preparing their article, and are strongly advised to discuss the topic and scope with the Editors before submission.